How to Read a Hospital Monitor and Interpret Key Parameters

 Reading the Value

 You will see blood pressure as two numbers, like 120/80.
 The first is systolic, and the second is diastolic.
 The monitor updates this value every few minutes.
-Some monitors use a cuff on your arm (non-invasive), while others use a thin tube in your artery (invasive).
+Some monitors use a reusable blood pressure cuff on your arm (non-invasive), while others use a thin tube in your artery (invasive).
+For non-invasive readings, the cuff connects to the monitor through an NIBP hose.
+In neonatal units, smaller neonatal disposable NIBP cuffs are used for accurate readings on tiny patients.

 Age Group Systolic (mm Hg) Diastolic (mm Hg)